The art and science of storytelling

 My first children’s picture book, “The Great Barrier Thief” by Dr Suzie Starfish, illustrates the impacts of climate change on the Great Barrier Reef.
 The book is suitable for all ages with the focus on young readers from 4 – 10 years of age.
-You can read more about the story behind the story at The Great Barrier Reef and purchase the last remaining copies via good online book stores as I have now run out of my stock!
+You can read more about the story behind the story at The Great Barrier Reef.

 “One day Anthia’s home on the Great Barrier Reef starts getting hot, VERY hot.
 Soon all the colour starts disappearing from the Reef!
 Join Anthia and her sea creature friends as they find the Great Barrier THIEF and bring the colours back to their underwater home”.

 This is the third book in my series of ocean science stories about the sea.
-I’m SO excited about my newest book “Roger the Wrasse and the Itchy Fishes” by Dr Suzie Starfish published by Little Pink Dog Books.
-This book illustrates the importance of cleaning stations on the reef and the special ‘job’ cleaner fish do for the itchy fishes.
-This story shares and celebrates our amazing ocean creatures and their FIN-tastic features!
-This children’s picture book is expected to be released in 2022.
+I’m SO excited about my newest book “Roger the Wrasse and the itchy fishes” by Dr Suzie Starfish published by Little Pink Dog Books.
+This book illustrates the importance of diversity on the reef and the special role and relationships animals have under the sea.
+This story celebrates our amazing ocean creatures and their FIN-tastic features!
+AND there is also another important message ‘drawn out’ in this story – that you are NEVER too small to make a BIG difference in the world!
+This children’s picture book is expected to be released in January 2024.
 You can dive into the story behind this story at reef cleaning stations.